What colour should I paint my shed?

 Rosie Turner’s bright pink shed has featured on this blog before, and it’s always very popular.

 She chose this shade (Sweet Sundae from Cuprinol) because she has a long thin town garden, with everything on view from the house.
 The theme of the garden is pink.
 She has crab apples, pink clematis, pink hebes, pink peonies and more.
-(Links to Amazon are affiliate links, which means I may get a small fee if you buy through them.)
+(Links to Amazon are affiliate links, which means I may get a small fee if you buy through them, but it won’t affect the price you pay.)

 If you’re wondering whether you need to re-paint bright colours on sheds more often than darker colours, Rosie’s shed was painted around five years ago.
 It first appeared in 8 really simple, cheap ways of transforming your shed in 2014.
 The photographs above were taken in 2017.
 She hasn’t re-painted in that time.